leassis91/leassis91/README.md

 <h2 align="left">🎨 Data Science Projects</h1>
 <Br>

+<a href="https://github.com/leassis91/health-insurance/">Health Insurance Cross-Sell - Ranking Project</a>

+**Project Description**: Insurance All is a company that provides **health insurance** to its customers and their product team is analyzing the possibility of offering a new product: vehicle insurance.
+Our work here is to create an ranking algorithm for new customers, based on interest survey data carried out with old customers.

+***

 <a href="https://github.com/leassis91/rossmann_store/">Rossmann Store Sale's Prediction - Regression Project</a>

 **Project Description**: Since the recent results's accuracy are quite noisy, our work here is to give an assertive prediction of the sales of each store, up to 6 weeks in advance.
 This task has been assined to the whole team of Data Scientists, who are given a historical database in order to generate the desired forecasting.
 To catch up all details of the request, the team had a business meeting with company's CFO, who explained the need to establish a budget to carry out a general repair in each store.